reahl/reahl/reahl-doc/doc/howto/refreshingwidgets.rst

 method.

 In the example, RefreshedPanel is given arguments in an
-|ReahlFields| namespace called
+|ExposedNames| namespace called
 :attr:`~reahl.web.fw.Widget.query_fields`.
-Each argument is defined by assigning a callable for it to an attribute of the |ReahlFields|.
+Each argument is defined by assigning a callable for it to an attribute of the |ExposedNames|.
 The callable is called with an instance as argument and should return a |Field| describing that argument.
 The `query_fields` declared on RefreshedPanel is merged with that on :attr:`~reahl.web.fw.Widget.query_fields`